Aman1234Sharma/amr_fsm/README.md

 ⚙️ Note: The AMR is configured with a static IP 192.168.43.227, so you can reliably SSH into it after every boot.

 You will be prompted to enter the password:
+Password: iafsm#2017

+📁 Accessing Files in the Docker Container

+Once logged in via SSH, you can access the files in the Docker container by running the following commands:

+cd amr-fsm/src
+./run.sh
+source install/setup.bash

+This will set up the environment to work with your AMR project files and dependencies.

 ## 🚀 Quick Start